offsecph/CREAMpi/README.md

 ### SSH over TLS traffic: Connecting to C2

 ```
-SSH tunneling over TLS is Enabled by default upon provisioning when ssh tunnel provider is selected.
+SSH tunneling over TLS is enabled by default on `advanced` and `full` installations
+upon provisioning when ssh tunnel provider is selected.
+A few requirements on
-A few requirements on the server side to automatically establish a SSH/TLS tunnel to the
+the server side to automatically establish a SSH/TLS tunnel to the remote
-remote server.
+server.

 Requirements:
 1. A domain name and domain dns configured